 Until one day an external energy came to disturb the whole equilibrium.
 And so, as Newton’s third law says-For every action, there is an equal and opposite reaction- this force applied on our bodies equated to an opposite and equal force in response and the relationship and both of us felt apart in million pieces for lack of control over our own accelerations.

 I guess the unpredictable move that came upon us was indeed uncontainable by the formula itself after all.
 Or was it and we failed at it?
-The point of the discussion here is not to find a solution for there could be many or none, but it is to say that although there are laws controlling our universe and although there are proof of using them just right, we must always be prepared for the expected and be ok with the idea that what was once perfect and moving smoothly in one and the same direction can backfire and abruptly change orientation.
+The point of the discussion here is not to find a solution for there could be many or none, but it is to say that although there are laws controlling our universe and although there are proof of using them just right, we must always be prepared for the unexpected and be ok with the idea that what was once perfect and moving smoothly in one and the same direction can backfire and abruptly change orientation.

 No panic.
 No problem.
 Just acceptance and strength to move forward in a new direction with the same willingness of accelerating and living just as fully as we once did.